 Other potential remedies include targeted or broad-based educational programming or training, supported direct conversation or interaction between the Complainant and Respondent, and/or indirect conversation or interaction through a Title IX Officer, facilitated by the Title IX Office.
 Depending on the form of Alternative Resolution used, it may be possible for a Complainant to maintain anonymity.
-The University will not compel a Complainant to engage in mediation, to confront the Respondent directly, or to participate in any particular form of Alternative Resolution.
-Face-to-face mediation, even if voluntary, may not be used in cases involving alleged sexual assault.
+The University will not compel a Complainant to engage in mediation, to confront the Respondent directly, or to participate in the term of Alternative Resolution of Alternative Resolution to engage in mediation.

+in cases involving alleged sexual assault.
 The decision to pursue Alternative Resolution will be made only when the University has sufficient information about the nature and scope of the conduct.